Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 TODO:
     - Add unit tests
-    - When no internet, initial message doesn't show up
+    - When no internet, initial message shows up in about 10 secs (too long)
+    - When city is chosen and city forecast fragment shows up, old forecast is diplayed for some time